Cost Segregation Explained (with Examples for Real Estate Investors)

 When Cost Segregation May Not Make Sense

-- Income is too low to benefit from deductions
+- Low income insufficient to benefit from deductions

-- Passive activity limitations restrict the use of losses
+- Passive activity limitations restrict use of losses (see IRS Publication 925)

 Cost Segregation and Rental Property Strategy